GML-FMGroup/mllm_number_sense/eval/README.md

 ## Data Loading, Model Inference, and Output Saving

-We provide one example file `test_benchmark.py` to test the benchmark for your reference.
+We provide example codes to test the benchmark for your reference.
 Basically, it
 - loads the dataset
 - conducts model inference(*InternVL.py, Janus.py, Llama.py, Llava.py, llava-onevision.py, phi3.5.py, Qwen2.py, and Qwen2_5.py*))